The Stories Behind Objects: Tej Chauhan’s Approach To Human-Centric Design

 DP: In your view, why is good design important beyond just being visually satisfying?
 How does it enhance the user experience?

 TC: For me, product design isn’t about creating something just to look beautiful.
 Visual appeal and functionality are prerequisites, of course, but what I’m truly interested in is building connections.
-This involves everything—from the look and feel of surfaces to how the product operates.
-Designing solely for appearance results in a piece of art, while we’re focused on strategic, functional experiences.
+This involves everything—from the look and feel of surfaces to pleasing, intuitive functionality.
+Designing solely for appearance results in a piece of art, while we’re focused on strategic product experiences to engage audiences and help brands tell stories.

 Also Read: Jenny Holzer’s Show At Guggenheim Revisits The Longest LED Sign From 1989